 Your annual registration fee pays for insurance that covers accident and sickness insurance on every registered Cub and adult leader.
 Insurance does not cover additional unregistered adults and siblings who may attend camp.
-This is why every Cub and Leader in camp should be registered and on your unit charter.
+Therefore every Cub and Leader in camp should be registered and on your unit charter.